Preference-based Centrality and Ranking in General Metric Spaces: Introduction

 We call the resulting framework CORE (Centrality Ordering via Relative Evaluation).
-At the population level, we show that the calibrated score is a strictly monotone transformation of $r_F(\cdot)$, ensuring that the projection preserves the intrinsic preference-based ordering while providing a stable and interpretable coordinate system.
+At the population level, we show that the calibrated score is a strictly monotone transformation of $r_F(\cdot)$, ensuring that the projection preserves the intrinsic preference-based ordering while providing a stable coordinate system.
 At the sample level, we develop two complementary estimators: a convex optimization-based estimator and a fast spectral estimator based on the stationary distribution of an empirical comparison operator.
-We establish identifiability, consistency, and stability of the proposed scores under mild conditions, and show that, in settings where such structure is available, the induced population score satisfies the canonical center--outward properties associated with statistical depth.
-Through simulations and real-data analyses, we demonstrate that CORE yields sharper discrimination and more stable rankings than direct win-rate aggregation and widely used depth-based methods, particularly in high-dimensional and non-Euclidean settings.
+We establish identifiability, consistency, and stability of the proposed scores under mild conditions.
+In Euclidean settings where a center--outward geometry is meaningful, we further show that, under standard regularity conditions, the induced population score satisfies the canonical axioms associated with statistical depth.
+Through simulations and real-data analyses, we illustrate that CORE produces stable rankings aligned with the underlying preference centrality across high-dimensional and non-Euclidean settings.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:core} introduces the CORE framework and the proposed estimators.
 Section~\ref{sec:theory} develops the theoretical properties of the population and sample-level scores.
-Section~\ref{sec:sim} presents simulation studies.
+Section~\ref{sec:sim} presents simulation studies and real data analysis is performed in Section~\ref{sec:real}.
 Section~\ref{sec:conclusion} concludes with a discussion and directions for future work.